E-commerce

 Online, the e-commerce conversion rate generally refers to the share of visits or sessions that result in an action useful to the business, most often a paid order.
 Platforms also show intermediate steps: add to cart, proceed to checkout.
 These milestones show where the funnel breaks before blaming only the “pay” button.

-For the sales conversion part (excluding one-click cart checkout), we often measure the share of leads or opportunities that become customers, or movement from one pipeline stage to another.
-The challenge remains the same: having a shared definition among marketing, sales, and finance.
+For the sales conversion part (excluding one-click carts), we often measure the share of leads or opportunities that become customers, or the move from one pipeline stage to the next.
+The challenge remains the same: having a shared definition between marketing, the sales team, and finance.

 |---|---|---|